alexander-eriksson-dev/calculator/README.md

 ### [LIVE DEMO](https://alexander-eriksson-dev.github.io/calculator/)

-## Features
+## What is it?

-✅ Built from scratch with HTML, CSS & Javascript using knowledge from the previous lessons (+ a whole lot new)
+✅ A simple calculator that supports all basic calculations like add, subtract, multiply, divide and remainder

-✅ Supports all basic calculations (add, subtract, multiply, divide, remainder) ⁒ − +
+✅ Built with HTML, CSS & Javascript using knowledge from the previous lessons (+ a whole lot new)

 ✅ Multiple consecutive operations ⨴